-Evidence-Based Care
+Evidence-Informed Care

 Interventions to address chronic pain should be based in available evidence.
-See Appendix E: Managing Complex Pain Infographic for a tool to help discuss factors that influence chronic pain and the impact of interventions.
-Evidence-based care should also be based in trauma-informed care.
+See Appendix F and G: Managing Complex Pain for tools to help discuss factors that influence chronic pain and the impact of interventions.
+Evidence-informed care should be based in trauma-informed care.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) defines six key principles for a trauma-informed approach including: safety; trustworthiness and transparency; peer support; collaboration and mutuality; empowerment, voice and choice; and cultural, historical, and gender issues.
+45 More information is available here.

 Movement and body awareness strategies have been shown to decrease pain and increase function.
 Much of the literature has been on impact on low back pain.
-Individually designed exercise programs that include stretching and strengthening help improve pain and function and physical activity in general and have been shown to improve low back pain, although some physical activities are not recommended such as those involving high impacts.^{45,46,47} Progressive exercise has been shown to have a greater impact than usual care on pain and function and also be associated with lower costs and lower rates of health care utilization by patients.48
+Individually designed exercise programs that include stretching and strengthening help improve pain and function and physical activity in general and have been shown to improve low back pain, although some physical activities are not recommended such as those involving high impacts. ^{46,47,48} Progressive exercise has been shown to have a greater impact than usual care on pain and function and also be associated with lower costs and lower rates of health care utilization by patients.
+49

 Lifestyle changes and improved self-care such as interventions around managing stress and using relaxation techniques are also supported by research.
-Mindfulness-based stress reduction, transcendental meditation, progressive muscle relaxation, and stress management have shown to have a positive impact on depression, anxiety, and blood pressure for patients with cardiac disease.49 Lower-quality evidence supports a positive effect of stress reduction techniques on blood pressure for patients with hypertension.50 Mindfulness-based interventions have shown to be associated with decreases in depression.51 Nonpharmacological sleep treatments, especially those delivered in person, have been found to increase quality of sleep, and decrease pain, fatigue, and depression.52 Motivational interviewing has been shown to help patients make lifestyle changes such as reducing alcohol use and smoking to lifestyle changes such as medication adherence for those with diabetes.53
+Mindfulness-based stress reduction, transcendental meditation, progressive muscle relaxation, and stress management have shown to have a positive impact on depression, anxiety, and blood pressure for patients with cardiac disease.
+50 Lower-quality evidence supports a positive effect of stress reduction techniques on blood pressure for patients with hypertension.
+51 Mindfulness-based interventions have shown to be associated with decreases in depression.
+52 Nonpharmacological sleep treatments, especially those delivered in person, have been found to increase quality of sleep, and decrease pain, fatigue, and depression.
+53 Motivational interviewing has been shown to help patients make lifestyle changes such as reducing alcohol use and smoking to lifestyle changes such as medication adherence for those with diabetes.
+54

-The Agency for Healthcare Research and Quality conducted a literature review of noninvasive and nonpharmacological treatments for chronic pain in 2018 that found mainly small effects and differences by diagnosis and intervention including improved function and pain for at least one month for:54
+The Agency for Healthcare Research and Quality conducted a literature review of noninvasive and nonpharmacological treatments for chronic pain in 2018 that found mainly small effects and differences by diagnosis and intervention including improved function and pain for at least one month for:55